 Once you have found the right dress, picking accessories should be easy.
 Draping yourself with jewelry is not appropriate.
 Choose one piece of jewelry as a focal point.
 You could wear stud earrings with a choker or an attractive pearl necklace.
 Your shoes should be well-suited for the venue, especially if it is an outdoor wedding.
 Grass or sand will be difficult to navigate in heels.
 If you are uncomfortable with baring your shoulders, consider wearing a wrap or bolero.
 It may prove to be the best accessory for your outfit.

 You should allow three to five months before the wedding to order your dress.
 This will assure plenty of time for your dress to arrive and time for any alterations you may need.
 We have a list of seamstresses that we have worked with for many years and would be happy to give you a list of them when you pick up your dress.

 If you forget to shop for your dress and have less than three months, don’t panic.
 We have options such as rushing an order or looking for a dress in the designers’ inventory if necessary… But the more time you give yourself, the more options you will have.

 We have an area on the Charlotte’s website designated for Mother’s of the Bride and Groom.
-You can go online and save a favorites list from the picture gallery.
-Then when you come in we can see what you’re interested in and help pull dresses we think you’ll like!
-No appointment is needed for moms, so come in any time.
+You can go online and screenshot some favorites to bring with you to your appointment.
+Then when you come in we can help pull dresses we think you’ll like!
+No appointment is needed for moms, so come in any time during business hours!